hkwdrawoh/Simple-Game-House/README.md

 When the client requests for disconnection using `/exit` command, connection is terminated and the thread is closed:

 `Info:  {username} disconnected successfully, thread closed`

+## Contribution

+This appllication is solely created by hkwdrawoh.